 These products can all be purchased directly at IKEA but I will link to the products on Amazon.
 The first thing is to purchase the IKEA Flisat Table.

 There are many accessories to use on this pegboard.
-I wanted the trays to display a book that will complement our learning focus.
-I also thought the clips will be nice to either display a recent project or it can be used to clip a learning element such as an alphabet letter or number.
+I wanted the trays to display a book that would complement our learning focus.
+I also thought the clips would be nice to either display a recent project or it can be used to clip a learning element such as an alphabet letter or number.
 There are so many different ways to customize the table for your needs.
-This could also be an arts and crafts center with markers, paint brushes, and art supplies storage or even a perfect Lego table.
+It could also be an arts and crafts center with markers, paint brushes, and art supplies storage or even a perfect Lego table.

 Ideas for the IKEA Flisat Sensory Table